Doctor Death (character): Bronze Age revival

 After several decades' absence, writer Gerry Conway reintroduced Doctor Death in Batman #345 and Detective Comics #512 (1982).
 Conway's story is an update of the original 1939 tale.
 In this version, Doctor Death is depicted as a paraplegic, but his deadly gas gimmick remains the same.
 He is assisted this time by a manservant named Togo.

 Modern Age

 Doctor Death was revived once again in Batgirl #42-44 and #50 (2003–2004) by writer Dylan Horrocks.
 The modern version of the character is a producer of biological weapons, often selling them on the black market to terrorists and other criminals.
 He is now depicted as a bald, gnome-like man wearing a lab coat and an oxygen mask.
+This incarnation of Doctor Death makes a minor appearance in Batman: War Games, where he is seen working with Black Mask.

 The New 52

-In The New 52 continuity reboot, Doctor Death is a disgruntled former Wayne Enterprises scientist who created a serum that causes uncontrolled bone growth and possesses a skeletal appearance due to testing it on himself.
-He is killed in battle with Batman after being affected by the serum.
+In September 2011, The New 52 rebooted DC's continuity.
+Doctor Death is reintroduced in Batman #25 as part of the story arc Batman: Zero Year.
+He is once again established as one of the first supervillains encountered by Batman early in his career.
+A disgruntled former Wayne Enterprises scientist, Doctor Death murders several people with a serum that causes uncontrolled bone growth.
+He is depicted with a skeletal appearance, a result of testing his serum on himself.
+Dr. Death joins forces with the Riddler to try to seize control of Gotham City during a super-storm.

+In Batman #29 (2014), it is revealed that Doctor Death created his bone serum in an attempt to eliminate human weakness.
+This was motivated by the death of his son, a soldier who had been sent to locate the missing Bruce Wayne overseas.
+Doctor Death battles Batman aboard a blimp in the midst of the storm.
+He is struck by shrapnel from an explosion, which causes his mutated bones to begin growing again, seemingly killing him.